Shezmoin/Quotes/README.md

 * A Theme Toggle Button to switch between light and dark mode with a tooltip.

-* Star button: “Favorite this quote”.
+* Star button: To favorite a quote.